Paug09/GL02_Kirbies/README.txt

 file		:   The Cru file where you want to search (e.g. "edt.cru") room		:   The room for which you want to know the capacity (e.g. "A105")

+<command> : freeSlotsForRoom

+file        :   The Cru file where you want to search (e.g. "edt.cru") room		:   The room for which you want to know the capacity (e.g. "A105")

+-o or --occupied   :   Shows the occupied slots of the room { default : false }

 <command> : findAvailableRooms

 file		:   The Cru file where you want to search (e.g. "edt.cru") day		    :   The day when for which you want the available room.
 Please only give the first lette of the day, in French ("L", "MA", "ME", "J", "V", or "S") timeSlot	:   The time slot for which you want the available rooms.
 Please write it with the format HH:MM-HH:MM (e.g. "10:00-12:00)

 <command> : generateCalendar